-Here are some more Chutney recipes from North India that can be made as a side dish for your everyday meals or to serve with starters – Green Chutney, Raw Mango Chutney, Tangy Mint Coriander Chutney, Amla Chutney and Guava Chutney.
+Here are some more Chutney recipes from North India that can be made as a side dish for your everyday meals or to serve with starters – Green Chutney, Raw Mango Chutney, Tangy Mint Coriander Chutney, Amla Chutney, and Guava Chutney.

 What is Dahi Chutney?

+Just like your coriander mint chutney, this green chutney with curd is simple too.
 All you have to do is add the ingredients in the blender and blend to make a smooth paste.

-How to make Hung Curd?
+How to make Dahi Chutney?

 Add all the ingredients in a blender and blend to make smooth chutney.